sebassilva/r8.me/README.md

 ##Execution

-To run type in your terminl:
+To run type in your terminal:

 `npm start` or `DEBUG=rate:* npm start` to see more logs

+#Post requests:
+Post requests shall be form-encoded data